 - that the research volunteer has the right to terminate his or her participation at any time.

-On the basis of these requirements, the Ethical Review Board has compiled guidelines.
+On the basis of these requirements, the Swedish Ethical Review Authority has compiled guidelines.
 All researchers are recommended to have read these guidelines before drawing up their own information material.